BlurryLight/BlurryLight_blog/content/post/UE/UE4_HItches_In_LoadingScreen.md

 ```

 When `SlateLoadingThread` is alive, `GameThread` is busying loading umaps and `RenderThread` is ticking movie if avilable, or waiting for tasks such as preparing shading resources.
-Therefore there's no other threads will try to the modify the UMG.
+Therefore there are no other threads who will try to the modify the UMG.
 In this case, it's still thread-safe.

 ## b.
 OpenGL Async Buffer Uploading/Downloading With Pixel Buffer Object